Early treatment usually results in better healing.

 To treat Achilles tendinopathy:

 If you keep having pain or stiffness in the ankle area, your doctor may prescribe a walking boot or other device for 4 to 6 weeks.
-This keeps your lower leg and foot from moving.
+This keeps your lower leg and ankle from moving.
 It allows the tendon to heal.

 If you still have Achilles tendon pain after more than 6 months of consistent treatment and rest, you might need to consider surgery.